nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

      * The provider system returns all items whose asserted date is within the start and end date (inclusive)
      * Where no start date is supplied the search goes from the start of patient record
      * Where no end date is supplied the search goes to the end of patient record
-     * Where no dates are supplied by the consumer, all uncategorised data are returned.
+     * Where no dates are supplied by the consumer, all uncategorised data items are returned.

 #### Consultations ####